“Heads up, we got incoming!!!”

 The approval of TECENTRIQ in these patients is based on a study that measured response rate and duration of response.
-There is an ongoing study to confirm clinical benefit.
+Continued approval for this use may depend on the results of an ongoing study to confirm benefit.

 A type of lung cancer called non-small cell lung cancer (NSCLC).